smack0007/smack0007.github.io/source/blog/2012/snowball-now-based-on-shaders.md

 ---
-Title: Snowball: Now based on shaders
+Title: Snowball - Now based on shaders
-Layout: Post
-Permalink: 2012/06/26/snowball-now-based-on-shaders.html
 Date: 2012-06-26
-Category: .NET
-Tags: Shaders, Game Programming
-Comments: true
+Tags: .net, shaders, game-programming
 ---

 I've now merged the "Shaders" branch back into the "master" branch.
 All rendering is now based on shaders and no longer on the fixed function pipeline.